Skip to main content

 Virginia Licensing Requirements: What Your Teen Needs to Know

-Nail technology in Virginia is a regulated profession.
+Nail technology (NO FINANCIAL AID FOR THIS PROGRAM) in Virginia is a regulated profession.
 That’s exactly the kind of structure parents with high standards are looking for.
 Here’s how the licensing process works.

 The Virginia State Board Requirements